-2020/236 14.2 BOURKE AIRPORT DEVELOPMENT PROPOSAL RESPONSIBLE OFFICER MARK RILEY - MANAGER OF SPECIAL PROJECTS FILE NO A6.1 DECISION 1.
-That Council seek quotations for the preparation of a Master Plan at the Brief prepared, Bourke Airport to determine the availability of land for the proposed quotations to be development and future developments. invited.
+2020/236 14.2 BOURKE AIRPORT DEVELOPMENT PROPOSAL RESPONSIBLE OFFICER MARK RILEY - MANAGER OF SPECIAL PROJECTS FILE NO A6.1 DECISION That Council seek quotations for the preparation of a Master Plan at the Bourke Airport to determine the availability of land for the proposed development and future developments.
+Brief prepared, quotations to be invited.

-2020/276 14.1 REVISED CODE OF CONDUCT AND PROCEDURES RESPONSIBLE OFFICER LEONIE BROWN - ACTING GENERAL MANAGER FILE NO P4.1.4 DECISION That Council provide training to both Councillors and Staff on the new Code when the opportunity arises.
-2. That the General Manager take appropriate action to ensure that Council has access to a Panel of Code of Conduct Reviewers.
+2020/276 14.1 REVISED CODE OF CONDUCT AND PROCEDURES RESPONSIBLE OFFICER LEONIE BROWN - ACTING GENERAL MANAGER FILE NO P4.1.4 DECISION DECISION 1.
+That Council provide training to both Councillors and Staff on the new Code when the opportunity arises.
+2. That the General Manager take appropriate action to ensure that In progress In progress Council has access to a Panel of Code of Conduct Reviewers.

 2020/284 15.3 AWNING IMPROVEMENT PROGRAM RESPONSIBLE OFFICER LEONIE BROWN - ACTING GENERAL MANAGER FILE NO B3.4-G4.97 DECISION 1.
-That Bourke Shire Co ouncil proceed with the development of the Main Street 1 Applications being Awning Improvement Program as outlined in the report. processed.
-2. That Council advertise the availability of the Programme as required under 2 Advertising yet to section 356 of the Lo ocal Government Act. be completed
+That Bourke Shire Council proceed with the development of the Main Street Awning Improvement Program as outlined in the report.1.
+Applications being processed.
+2. That Council advertise the availability of the Programme as required under section 356 of the Local Government Act.2.
+Advertising yet to be completed

-2020/320 14.2 LEP AMENDMENT UNDER S3.22
+2020/320 14.2 LEP AMENDMENT UNDER \$3.22

 RESPONSIBLE OFFICER DWAYNE WILLOUGHBY - MANAGER ENVIRONMENTAL SERVICES

-FILE NO T5.3
+FILE NO Т5.3

 DECISION

-62 DP 1027306 from SP W Minister for Planning and Public Spaces to rezone Lot 2 Infrastructure to IN1 General Industrial in accordance ections 3.22 of the Environmental Planning and Further report to be brought back to Council in the New Year
+rezone Lot 62 DP 1027306 Minister for Planning and Public Spaces to 5 from SP2 Infrastructure to IN1 General with the provisions of Sections 3.22 of the nd Assessment Act 1979.
+Further report to be brought back to Council in the New Year

-2020/321 15.1 AUSTRALIA DAY

-RESPONSIBLE OFFICER FRAN CARTER - MANAGER TOURISM & EVENTS

-FILE NO C2.3-C2.3.1

-- 1. That the closing date for the 2021 Australia Day Awards be the 7th December 2020. - 2.
-That Council delegate to the Acting General Manager finalisation of the determination of the Bourke Shire Australia Day Award Recipients, having regard to the voting process to be undertaken as part of a workshop of Councillors to be convened on 14th December 2020. - 3.
-That such workshop be held with the ability for Councillors to attend either in person or via audio-visual link.
+20 2020/321 15.1 AUSTRALIA DAY RE SPONSIBLE OFFICER FRAN CARTER - MANAGER TOURISM & EVEN ITS FIL E NO C2.3-C2.3.1 DECISION That the closing date for the 2021 Australia Day Awards be the 7th December 2020.
+That Council delegate to the Acting General Manager finalisation of the determination of the Bourke Shire Australia Day Award Recipients, having regard to the voting process to be undertaken as part of a workshop of Councillors to be convened on 14th December 2020.
+3. That such workshop be held with the ability for Councillors to attend either in person or via audio-visual link.
+Workshop of Councillors to be held following December Council Meeting.